trueos/pcbsd/src-qt5/docs/desktops.rst

 * `Files: <https://wiki.gnome.org/action/show/Apps/Nautilus?action=show&redirect=Nautilus>`_ Nautilus file manager.

-.. note:: some games, such as Lights Off, Quadrapassel, and Swell Foop, require 3D acceleration.
+.. note:: Some games, such as Lights Off, Quadrapassel, and Swell Foop, require 3D acceleration.
 If your video driver does not support this, you will not be able to launch those games.

 You can find additional themes and wallpapers at `gnome-look.org <http://gnome-look.org/>`_.

-Additional tips can be found at the `PC-BSD® GNOME Tips and Tricks page <http://wiki.pcbsd.org/index.php/AppCafe/x11/gnome3>`_.

 .. index:: i3
 .. _i3: